Looking back, it was obvious Leicester would win the title on the very first day

-No one saw Leicester‘s title run coming when the 2015-16 season got underway, but we probably should have seen the signs.
+No one predicted that Leicester would win the Premier League when the 2015-16 season got underway, but we probably should have seen the signs.

 After securing their Premier League safety with a late run of results the previous season, the Foxes should have had momentum going into the new campaign, but one significant change put paid to that.